avaneev/biteopt/README.md

 feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
 See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and equalities.
+In practice, using quadratic penalties may be more effective than adding the aforementioned barrier constant.

 It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint formulation does not provide a global descent.
 Instead, direct rounding should be used on integer variables.

-The minimal and maximal allowed parameter values (bounds) should be specified in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.
-It may be beneficial to specify bounds in a way so that the expected optimum is located at the center of the search space.

 ## Convergence proof ##

-Considering the structure of the strategy and the fact that on every iteration only improving solutions are accepted into the population, with ever decreasing upper bound on the objective function value, it is logically impossible for the strategy to be divergent.
-While it is strictly non-divergent, the formal proof of ability of the strategy to converge is complicated, and should be at least as good as partly random search and partly Differential Evolution.
+Considering the structure of the method and the fact that on every iteration only improving solutions are accepted into the population, with ever decreasing upper bound on the objective function value, it is logically impossible for the method to be divergent.
+While it is strictly non-divergent, the formal proof of ability of the method to converge is complicated, and should be at least as good as partly random search and partly Differential Evolution.

 ## Tested uses ##

-This optimization strategy was tested for the following applications beside synthetic benchmarking:
+This optimization method was tested for the following applications beside synthetic benchmarking:

 1. Hyperparameter optimization of complex non-linear black-box systems.